Buffalo and Niagara Falls Railroad: History

-The Buffalo and Black Rock Railroad was chartered in 1833 and opened in 1834, operating a horse-powered line from downtown Buffalo north to Black Rock, now the east end of the International Bridge.
-The line was mostly built on state land next to the Erie Canal.

-The Buffalo and Niagara Falls Railroad was incorporated in 1834 to take over the Buffalo and Black Rock and extend it north and northwest to Niagara Falls.
-Construction began in August 1836, and included a replacement of the low-quality rails of the horse-drawn line.
+The Buffalo and Niagara Falls Railroad was incorporated in 1834 build a line north northwest from Buffalo, New York, to Niagara Falls.
+Construction began in August 1836.
 By 1837 the extension to Tonawanda was completed, and around 1840 the rest of the way to Niagara Falls opened.
+Within Buffalo, it ran parallel to the Buffalo and Black Rock Railroad, a horsecar line which followed the Erie Canal to Black Rock.

 In or soon after 1852, the new Erie Street terminal was built in downtown Buffalo, along with a relocation of the tracks near downtown to the west side of the Erie Canal.

-In 1853 the newly formed New York Central Railroad leased the Buffalo and Niagara Falls, which at the time did not connect to any other NYC lines.
+In December 1853 the newly formed New York Central Railroad leased the Buffalo and Niagara Falls, which at the time did not connect to any other NYC lines.
 It was merged into the NYC in 1855.

 Tonawanda also served as a junction with several other lines.
 The Canandaigua and Niagara Falls Railroad opened to Tonawanda in 1853, and in 1854 built a connection from the Niagara Falls end of the Buffalo and Niagara Falls to the Niagara Falls Suspension Bridge into Canada.
 The New York Central bought the Canandaigua and Niagara Falls in 1858.
 The Buffalo and Lockport Railroad opened in 1854, connecting the Buffalo and Niagara Falls at Tonawanda to the NYC's Lockport and Niagara Falls Railroad at Lockport.